-For information about SecureConnect requirements for VENs, see "SecureConnect" in the Security Policy Guide.
+For information about SecureConnect requirements for VENs, see SecureConnect.

 MSI to EXE Package Format

 Starting with the 21.2.1 Illumio Core release, the Windows VEN installer switched from using the MSI package format to using the EXE package format.
 Customers using the PCE-based VEN deployment must take an extra step for the transition.
 Specifically, Illumio Core customers running older, MSI-based Windows VENs must upgrade to 19.3.6+H1-VEN or 21.2.0+H2-VEN before upgrading their VENs to 21.2.1 or a later version.
 This release contains the necessary VEN changes to handle the transition in the VEN packaging from MSI to EXE.